 - Selling frequently used and needed produce means friends and family will continue to support your simplified, informal co-operative.

 - One thing leads to the next – friends have brought their excess homegrown garden produce to share with others in the group.
 Homemade jams and chutney’s have been added to the list of local produce to buy.
-Now I am looking in to supporting my local beekeeper by selling their honey.
+Now I am looking in to supporting a local beekeeper to sell their honey.

 You Can Do It